sonrabakarim/barlkk/_posts/2017-01-18-legit-css-frameworks.md

 ## Animation CSS frameworks

-Frameworks and libraries to help you move DOM elements.
+Frameworks and libraries to help you really move your users.

 **[Sequence.js](http://www.sequencejs.com/)**
 <br>For creating sliders, presentations, banners, and other step-based applications.
 Sequence provides a number of free and premium themes to help you create an engaging app or wizard in no time at all.